Kuree/kratos/docs/advanced/passes.rst

   design when necessary to keep the IR succinct.
 - ``check_flip_flop_always_ff``: make sure that ``always_ff`` is
   synthesizable for Design Compiler.
 See ELAB-302 in user guide.
+- ``dead_code_elimination``: aggressively removes logic that does not contribute to any output logic.
+This will remove ports, instances, and any internal logic, including registers.
+- ``auto_insert_clock_enable``: insert clock enable if the generator is has a clock enable port and hasn't been marked with "dont_touch".

 Write your own Pass